mfem/web/src/fem.md

 ### [Nonlinear Form Integrators](nonlininteg.md)

 Nonlinear form integrators are used to express the local action of a general nonlinear finite element operator.
-In addition it may provide the capability to assemble the local gradient operator and to compute the local energy.
+In addition, they may provide the capability to assemble the local gradient operator and to compute the local energy.

 ### [Linear Interpolators](lininterp.md)